 The March-April 2014 issue of "The Anchor", the Council's award winning newsletter is now available.
 Note its striking new format. >>>>>View or Download Here

 Make reservations for the next Greater Austin Council Distinguished Speaker Program featuring Mr. Elisha Ralph Morgan >>>>> here.

 We are the Greater Austin Council of the Navy League of the United States.

-Residents of Greater Austin include a diverse mix of university professors, students, politicians, musicians, state employees, high-tech workers, blue-collar workers, and white-collar workers.
+Residents of Greater Austin include a diverse mix of university professors, students, politicians, musicians, state employees, high-tech workers, and blue and white-collar workers of all persuasions.
+Austin is the capital of Texas.
 The main campus of the University of Texas is located in Austin.
 The city is home to enough large sites of major technology corporations to have earned it the nickname "Silicon Hills."
 Austin's official slogan promotes the city as "The Live Music Capital of the World," a reference to its status as home to many musicians and music venues.

 But Greater Austin is also home to best landlocked council in the

 Navy League.
 We received our council charter on 26 January 1962 and